nodejs/node/ROADMAP.md

 Node.js does not remove stdlib JS API.

-Shipping with current and well supported dependencies is the best way to ensure long term stability of the platform.
+Shipping with current and well-supported dependencies is the best way to ensure long-term stability of the platform.

 Node.js will continue to adopt new V8 releases.
 * When V8 ships a breaking change to their C++ API that can be handled by [`nan`](https://github.com/nodejs/nan)